marek-hanzal/puff-smith/puff-smith/README.md

 - login by the `root` user with `1234` password
 - or login by the `test` user with `1234` password
+- if you want to cleanup the installation, use `$ docker compose rm` in this folder (where this README.md lies)

 ### Last notes